hot-dogs/whots-cookiecutters/projects/whots-annual-report/whots{{cookiecutter.current_whots_deployment_number}}-data-report/docs/source/1_section.md

 outfitted for meteorological and oceanographic measurements at a site near Station ALOHA by successive mooring turnarounds.
-These observations will be used to investigate air-sea interaction processes related to climate variability
+These observations will be used to investigate air-sea interaction processes related to climate variability.

 The original mooring system is described in the mooring deployment/recovery cruise reports {cite}`Plueddemann2006, Whelan2007, Whelan2008,Whelan2008,Whelan2010,Santiago-Mandujano2019,Hasbrouck2019,Santiago-Mandujano2021,Santiago-Mandujano2022`.
 Briefly, a Surlyn foam surface buoy is equipped with meteorological instrumentation, including two complete Air-Sea Interaction Meteorological (ASIMET) systems, measuring air and sea surface temperatures, relative humidity, barometric pressure, wind speed and direction, incoming shortwave and longwave radiation, and precipitation {cite}`Hosom1995, Colbo2009`.
 Complete surface